 In the “Conditions” tab of the policy you ensure that the incident has an assignment group value.
 This is important because you will point the destination to which to send the alert to (“Destination” tab) to the value of that event parameter.
 Enterprise Alert® then attempts to resolve that value to a Team in its database and loads the person on duty from it at the moment the event is received from HPE Service Manager.

 Additionally, it is very important to activate the duplicate suppression on the ‘Conditions’ tab.
 This is important to prevent subsequent alert notifications each time the incident is updated in HPSM after an assignment group was assigned and the incident status is still ‘Categorize’ (e.g. a work info is added, etc.).
 Each update in Service Manager results in additional events being received by EA and would otherwise trigger the policy all the time and flood your staff on duty.

 Finally, your policy details should look similar as in the screenshots below:

 After you have created your Alert Policy you should check the duty calendar of the Team behind the Assignment Group in Enterprise Alert®.
 Make sure assign on-call duty to someone from the team, ideally with a 24×7 coverage of the duty times in the on-call calendar (you can watch a video about on-call duty scheduling with Enterprise Alert here).

 Each time you create incidents in HPSM and assign them to an Assignment Group in the status of ‘Categorize’, the person on duty from the assigned team will be alerted.
-If that person acknowledges the alert the incident in HPSM transitions to ‘Work in Progress’.
+If that person acknowledges the alert the corresponding record in Service Manager transitions to ‘Work in Progress’.
 At the same time, the incident gets additional work information.